October 17, 2024

 Domain name scams can take many forms, including domain slamming, false offers to buy or sell domains, and fake trademark protection.
 It’s essential to understand the different types of domain name scams to protect yourself and your online identity.

 Domain Registry of America is an example of a fake trademark protection service.
-They contact the website owner claiming to have a trademark right or warning someone else owns the rights to your name.
+They contact the website owner claiming to have a trademark right or warning that someone else owns the rights to your name.

 Domain name scams often involve unscrupulous domain name registrars attempting to generate revenue by tricking businesses into buying, selling, listing, or converting a domain name.